 These charts monitor characteristics that are counted, not measured, such as defects or results that are passed or failed.

-Below is a comparison table design to aid your selection of the most effective control chart for your project requirements:
+Below is a comparison table designed to aid your selection of the most effective control chart for your project requirements:

 To be honest, when I created my first control chart, all the statistical formulas made it look so complicated.